 Abdominal Free Fluid Ultrasound

 Evaluating for free fluid is a common abdominal ultrasound application.
 We will go over the most common locations to detect free fluid using abdominal ultrasound.

-Using these techniques, you’ll be able to diagnose ascites and hemoperitoneum in trauma patients (the eFAST exam).
+Using these techniques, you’ll be able to diagnose ascites and hemoperitoneum in trauma patients (read the complete eFAST exam tutorial HERE).
 Keep in mind that blood will look more echogenic as hemoperitoneum progresses and begins to coagulate.